 What Is Project Based Learning?

 What is project based learning?
+Let’s look at PBL meaning.
 Project-based learning (PBL) is defined as a methodology in which learners are actively engaged in the work process.
 They learn and acquire skills through active involvement and gain experience.
 Their active engagement in the project leads to more competent thinking, better management skills, enhanced problem-solving skills, and much more.

 Project-based learning is employed in different educational dimensions as well as in project management.
 Buck Institute of Learning defines it as: